yoavik/poison-search/README.txt

-Poison Machine (Web) v5.2
+Poison Machine (Web) v5.2.1

-- Fix: In the "filter by users" dropdown, the full display name is now shown (like in results).
+- Fixed display name in the "filter by users" dropdown: now resolves the real Twitter display name.
-  Implementation: new POST /user_info_batch endpoint hydrates names/avatars on first dropdown open.
+- Layout tweak: username on first line, display name on second line (ellipsis if too long).
-- Privacy page: removed the parenthetical "(למשל Guest/Admin)" from the Cookies section.
+- Privacy page: removed the parenthetical "(למשל Guest/Admin)" if it still existed.
-- Includes all features of v5.1.

-Deploy: upload, Clear build cache on Render, hard refresh.